jocortems/aviatrix_copilot_azure_china/README.md

   Map of additional disks that will be attached to the copilot vm.
 Please set managed_disk_id(string) and lun(string) in each map element.
 Please see the example code above for example.

-- **private_mode**

-  Flag to indicate whether the copilot is for private mode.
-Default: false.

-> **NOTE:** If **private_mode** is set to true, **use_existing_vpc** is required to be true.
-Please make sure the private subnet where the copilot instance will be launched has internet access.
-There will be no public IP for the copilot instance in private mode.

-- **is_cluster**

-  Flag to indicate whether the copilot is for cluster deployment.
-Default: false.

 - **controller_public_ip**

   Controller public IP.
 Default: "0.0.0.0".